nodejs/node/SECURITY.md

 #### Missing Cryptographic Step (CWE-325)

 * Node.js provides APIs to encrypt data.
-Bugs that would allow an attacker to get the orginal data without requiring the encryption key are considered vulnerabilities.
+Bugs that would allow an attacker to get the original data without requiring the decryption key are considered vulnerabilities.

 #### External Control of System or Configuration Setting (CWE-15)